MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 ### Existing Features
 <ul>ce.
 <li>Team Select: The application has a select drop down where a user can select own and rival teams</li>
+<li>Calculate Chabce: The application allows users to predict chances of winnng selecting teams and clicking calculate</li>
-<li>Center Image: The Center image displays helps visualize the outcome by displaying the image or logo of the winning team</li>
+<li>Center Image: The Center image helps visualize the outcome by displaying the image or logo of the winning team</li>
 <li>Loader: The loader feature is displayed on the result field of each team until a calculation takes place</li>
+<li>Share App: The Application has a share button that allows user share the application with friends.</li>
 </ul>

 ### Features Left to Implement